SeedlingsBabylab/annotid/README.md

 ### undo_id

-Removes all annotid from file
+Removes all annotid from file.